blockdiag/sphinxcontrib-blockdiag/README.rst

   Diagram Editor (sdedit_)
 - seqdiag: embed sequence diagrams by using seqdiag_
 - slide: embed presentation slides on slideshare_ and other sites.
-- swf: embed flash files
+- swf_: embed flash files
 - sword: an extension inserting Bible verses from Sword_.
 - tikz: draw pictures with the `TikZ/PGF LaTeX package`_.
 - traclinks: create TracLinks_ to a Trac_ instance from within Sphinx